ag1988/English_Vietnamese_Translator/README.md

 eng-vietnamese.ipynb : The python code in form of a Jupyter Notebook.

-eng-vietnamese.html : HTML version of the Jupyter Notebook for easily viewing the code.

 Sample Translations :

 Hello, my name is John. chào chào , John là tôi . <br />